relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 * [src/qprob/classify.go](src/qprob/classify.go) Main Classifier data structures along with training logic.
 * [src/qprob/classifyResult.go](src/qprob/classifyResult.go) - Performs the basic classify operations and includes data structures for the classify result.
 * [src/qprob/classifyAnal.go](src/qprob/classifyOptimizer.go) - Adds basic Analysis functions to the results such as providing statistics by class.
+Also analyzes relative importance of various features.
 * [src/qprob/classifyOptimizer.go](src/qprob/classifyOptimizer.go) - Implements the optimizer
 * [src/qutil/commandLineParser.go](src/qutil/commandLineParser.go) - Utility to parse command line into easy to access components.
 * [src/classifyFiles.go](src/classifyFiles.go) Main file driver interface for classifier.
 A good set of example code if you want to use the classifier library from GO source code.